Arjuna Phalguna: Plot

 In a small village in East Godavari, a pose of five friends, Arjun, Ram Babu, Thadodu, Oscar and Shravani are close knit and share everything.

 The main lead Arjun is a Jr NTR fan.
-He prefers to stay in his native village and work for less money than going to big cities and earning.
+He prefers to stay in his native village and work for less money than going to big cities and earnings.
 He stays with his parents and helps his father run his dairy business.

-One day bank tries to seize Thadodu's house and on request of their Village Sarpanch and who is also a private lender the bank manager gives some more time.
-But the manager requests a bribe to manage the situation then Arjun was forced to give away his favourite cow as the guarantee to Naresh by lending money of Rs.50,000 to give bribe.
+One day, their Village bank tries to seize Thadodu's house, and on request of their Village President, who is also a private lender, the bank manager gives some more time.
+But the manager asks a bribe to manage the situation, and then Arjun was forced to give away his favorite cow as the guarantee to the president by lending money of Rs.50,000 to give a bribe.

-Arjun having a good expertise in making a perfect soda later decides to start his own soda business with his friends and applies for the loan but the bank manager asks for a bribe of Rs.50,000.
+Arjun, having good expertise in making a perfect soda, later decides to start his own soda business with his friends and applies for a loan, but the bank manager asks Rs.50,000 as his commission for getting them a personal loan.

 Arjun and his friends get the offer from their childhood rival Vamsi now a rural Croupier to earn the required money to free the house as well as the money required for the bribe by transferring Cannabis.
-Though reluctant at first they agree to the terms because of their dire needs.
+Though reluctant at first, they agree to the terms because of their dire needs.

-The transfer does not go well and a corrupt but appears as a strict police officer Subba Raju "Subbu" chases them.
-However Arjun and his gang successfully escapes from his clutches with the unexpected help of Sravani.
-Finally they reaches Andhra-Orissa Border to transfer the cannabis but they learned that the bags had been swapped with Subbu in the chase which found the money which worth Rs.50lakhs.
-Then the gang tries to steel the amount from them a fight ensues and with a hard struggle they escapes to Vizag.
-There they caught again the Cops who are Subbu's loyalists and the smugglers gang.
+The transfer does not go well and a corrupt but appears as a strict police officer.
+Subba Raju "Subbu" chases them.
+However, Arjun and his gang successfully escaped from his clutches with the unexpected help of Sravani.
+Finally, they reached Andhra-Orissa Border to transfer the cannabis but they learned that the bags had been swapped with Subbu in the chase, which found the money worth Rs.50 lakhs.
+Then the gang tries to steal the amount from them, and a fight ensues, and with a hard struggle, they escape to Vizag.
+There, they caught again the Cops who were Subbu's loyalists and the smugglers gang.
 But Arjun acts smart by fooling them as showing an opposite member to each other and escapes to their Village.
-After knowing the facts Subbu teams up with the smugglers and become headbound to catch Arjun and his friends.
+After knowing the facts, Subbu teams up with the smugglers and becomes headbound to catch Arjun and his friends.